deckhouse/secrets-store-integration/docs/USAGE.md

    d8 k -n myapp-namespace create serviceaccount myapp-sa
    ```

-## How to allow a `ServiceAccount` to authenticate in Stronghold
+## How to allow a ServiceAccount to authenticate in Stronghold

-To authenticate in Stronghold, a Pod uses the token generated for its `ServiceAccount`.
-For Stronghold to validate the provided `ServiceAccount` data, the Stronghold service must have `get`, `list`, and `watch` permissions for the `tokenreviews.authentication.k8s.io` and `subjectaccessreviews.authorization.k8s.io` endpoints.
-You can also use the `system:auth-delegator` `ClusterRole` for this.
+To authenticate in Stronghold, a pod uses the token generated for its ServiceAccount.
+For Stronghold to validate the provided ServiceAccount data, the Stronghold service must have `get`, `list`, and `watch` permissions for the `tokenreviews.authentication.k8s.io` and `subjectaccessreviews.authorization.k8s.io` endpoints.
+You can also use the `system:auth-delegator` ClusterRole for this.

 Stronghold can use different credentials to send requests to the Kubernetes API:

 - A token of the application that is trying to authenticate in Stronghold.
-In this case, every service authenticating in Stronghold requires the `system:auth-delegator` `ClusterRole` or the API permissions listed above on the `ServiceAccount` it uses.
+In this case, every service authenticating in Stronghold requires the `system:auth-delegator` ClusterRole or the API permissions listed above on the ServiceAccount it uses.
 See the example in the [Stronghold documentation](https://deckhouse.io/products/stronghold/documentation/user/auth/kubernetes.html#use-the-stronghold-clients-jwt-as-the-reviewer-jwt).
-- A static token of a `ServiceAccount` created specifically for Stronghold and granted the necessary permissions.
+- A static token of a ServiceAccount created specifically for Stronghold and granted the necessary permissions.
 Configuring Stronghold for this case is described in detail in the [Stronghold documentation](https://deckhouse.io/products/stronghold/documentation/user/auth/kubernetes.html#continue-using-long-lived-tokens).

 ## Injecting environment variables

 ### How injection works

 When the module is enabled, a `mutating-webhook` appears in the cluster.
-If a Pod has the `secrets-store.deckhouse.io/role` annotation, the webhook modifies the Pod manifest by adding the injector.
+If a pod has the `secrets-store.deckhouse.io/role` annotation, the webhook modifies the pod manifest by adding the injector.

-In the modified Pod:
+In the modified pod:

 1. An init container is added.
-1. The init container copies a statically linked injector binary from the service image into a temporary directory shared by all containers in the Pod.
+1. The init container copies a statically linked injector binary from the service image into a temporary directory shared by all containers in the pod.
 1. In the remaining containers, the original startup commands are replaced with a command that launches the injector binary.
 1. The injector retrieves the required data from a Vault-compatible store using the application's service account.
 1. It puts these variables into the process `ENV`.
 1. It performs the `execve` system call and starts the original command.

-If a container does not define a startup command in the Pod manifest, the image manifest is fetched from the registry and the command is taken from it.
+If a container does not define a startup command in the pod manifest, the image manifest is fetched from the registry and the command is taken from it.

-Credentials from `imagePullSecrets` specified in the Pod manifest are used to retrieve the manifest from a private image registry.
+Credentials from `imagePullSecrets` specified in the pod manifest are used to retrieve the manifest from a private image registry.

 ### Injector annotations